CompilerProgramming/compilerprogramming.github.io/site/source/compiler-books.rst

 simpler algorithms (18.1 Unreachable Code Elimination) I found that the description left out a part (No_Path) of the algorithm.

-This book describes the idea of multiple levels of intermediate representation, HIR, MIR and LIR.
+Introduces the idea of multiple levels of intermediate representation, HIR, MIR and LIR.
 I guess this has influenced many compiler implementations.

 Its coverage of SSA is rudimentary - I guess it was written when SSA was still very new.
 Hence if you are